 Qualities of Leadership

-According to the 2016 study, Addressing the Leadership Gap in Healthcare, the Center for Creative Leadership listed the five most important skills for driving success:
+According to the 2016 study, Addressing the Leadership Gap in Healthcare, the Center for Creative Leadership listed the five most important skills for leading a successful executive healthcare career:

 The Ability to Lead Employees